jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-5d.md

-44 Whoever examines the history of European dearths and famines from 16th century to the present will find that a dearth always arose from a real scarcity.
+{{< s v="44" >}} Whoever examines the history of European dearths and famines from 16th century to the present will find that a dearth always arose from a real scarcity.

-This scarcity was created by=
+This scarcity was created by:
-    war, or
+- war, or
-    the fault of the seasons, most frequently
+- the fault of the seasons, most frequently

 It never arose from any combination of the inland wheat dealers.
 A famine only arose from the government's violence in attempting to remedy a dearth improperly.

-45 In an extensive wheat country with free commerce and communication, the scarcity created by the most unfavourable seasons can never be so great as to produce a famine.
+{{< s v="45" >}} In an extensive wheat country with free commerce and communication, the scarcity created by the most unfavourable seasons can never be so great as to produce a famine.

 If managed with frugality and economy, the scantiest crop will maintain the same number of people fed during periods of moderate plenty.
 Excessive drought or rain are bad for crops.

-    But wheat grows equally on=
+But wheat grows equally on:
-        high and low lands, and
+- high and low lands, and
-        wet or dry land
+- wet or dry land

 Drought or excessive rains may hurt one part of the country.
     But the other part will not have them.
         In wet and dry seasons, some of the wheat lost in one part of the country is compensated by the wheat gained in the other.

 Rice requires a very moist soil and must be laid underwater.
     In rice countries, a drought is much more dismal.
     However, even in such countries, the drought is perhaps never so universal to create a famine if the government allows a free trade.

 The drought in Bengal a few years ago might have created a very great dearth.
     Some improper regulations and restraints imposed by the East India Company on the rice trade perhaps contributed to turn that dearth into a famine.

-46 When the government tries to to remedy a dearth by ordering all dealers to sell their wheat at a reasonable price, it=
+{{< s v="46" >}} When the government tries to to remedy a dearth by ordering all dealers to sell their wheat at a reasonable price, it:

-hinders the dealers from bringing it to market, and
+- hinders the dealers from bringing it to market, and
-    It may then produce a famine
+  - It may then produce a famine
-enables the people to consume it so fast.
+- enables the people to consume it so fast.
-    It produces a famine before the season's end.
+  - It produces a famine before the season's end.

 The unlimited, unrestrained freedom of the wheat trade is the only effective preventative of a famine.

 It is the best palliative of a dearth.
 Because the inconveniences of a real scarcity cannot be remedied, it can only be palliated.
 Free wheat trade deserves and requires the most protection of the law because no trade is so much exposed to popular odium.

-47 In years of scarcity, the lower classes impute their distress to the wheat merchant's avarice.
+{{< s v="47" >}} In years of scarcity, the lower classes impute their distress to the wheat merchant's avarice.

 Instead of profiting from the scarcity, he is often in danger of being ruined.
     His magazines are in danger of being plundered and destroyed by violence.